Azayb/asset-comparison/README.md

  - The Yen declined due to the interest rate gap between Japan and the US.
 The US currently has a borrowing rate of 3.75% while Japan’s is 0.75%.
 Investors borrow cheaply in Yen and invest in higher-yielding US assets (known as the carry trade), which kept consistent selling pressure on the Yen throughout the year.
 This does give Japan a trading advantage, as it pushes Japanese residents to purchase domestically, hurting foreign companies that sell to Japan.

 VIXY fell despite occasional fear spikes
- - VIXY ended down -32%, but there were brief spikes, such as the March 2026 Iran war
+ - According to past articles, VIX was low ending 2025 largely due to strong corporate earnings, AI-led growth, and the recession that many predicted never arriving.
+By early 2026, articles began questioning whether massive AI investments were actually paying off, which started pushing volatility back up.
+VIXY did experience brief spikes, mostly during last year's tariff shock and the March 2026 Iran war.

 Bonds and Stocks Relationship is changing
  - SPY and 10Y Treasuries showed almost zero correlation over the past year.
-The traditional relationship, where bonds go up when stocks go down, has broken down
+The traditional relationship, where bonds go up when stocks go down, has broken down and apparently has been since 2022. *currently researching the reasons behind this shift and will update findings as I learn more*

 ## Tech Stack